GennadyPelekhov/bcard-server-side/README.md

 ```

 - You will need to provide a token to get an answer from this api
+- You will need to be the Business type user to get an answer from this api

 #### API for create a new business card